What Are Gmail Distribution Lists and What’s Their Purpose?

 - Open the app menu and select Contacts.

-- Click the Create label option.
+- Click the + (Create label) option.

-- Name the new label.
+- Name the new Gmail label and save changes.

 - Go to Contacts.